 Although the weak-signal capability of FT8 has made it possible for many smaller stations or those with makeshift antennas to take advantage of the unique propagation 6m has to offer, it can also create problems for other users of the band when used inappropriately.
 In regions of dense population, even small stations can create very high local signal levels, often making it impossible for their neighbours to hear weak signals.
-This is not deliberately-caused QRM but arises when some operators operate 'against the flow’ and transmit on the opposite ‘sequence’ to everyone else in their local area.
-This is usually because new arrivals to the band or new to FT8 operations on 6m, are not aware of the correct 'sequence' to use for transmitting / receiving.
+This is not deliberately-caused QRM but arises when some operators operate against the flow and transmit on the opposite time sequence to everyone else in their local area.
+This is usually because new arrivals to the band or new to FT8 operations on 6m, are not aware of the correct sequence to use for transmitting / receiving.

 For the past few years, a protocol that seeks to alleviate this problem has become popular and well accepted by those familiar with it.
 Those new to 6m may not know about it or understand the reasoning behind it.

 Above all, I would urge new users of the band, or to the FT8 mode, to first listen carefully for a few minutes, before beginning operation, to determine what the majority of stations in their local region are using for sequencing.
 If they are using TX 1st, then your choice of TX 2nd will likely cause hearing difficulty for many others, as well as for yourself.